IBM/ibmi-oss-examples/camel/README.md

 built in.
 But this example should work "out of the box" without any extra configuration, and the Camel route provides the disk usage in the message itself, unlike the built-in disk monitoring capabilities
+- msgq_to_slack: A route that listens on the *SYSOPR message queue and posts a message to slack when the severity of the message is greater than 45.
+Can be tailored to other message queues and severity thresholds

 These examples use the following [Apache Camel](https://camel.apache.org/) components:
 - [JT400](https://camel.apache.org/components/latest/jt400-component.html)